yusukeurakami/Neato-TX2-ROS/README.md

 if you see the commands for Neato robot, you are successfully connected.
 Try follows.
 * The robot will move forward for 50mm (2'') make sure that your wiring has margin.

 ```bash
 $ setmotor speed 50 lwheeldist 50 rwheeldist 50
 ```

 Does it works?
 Congratulation!
 Now you can control this robot through TX2.

 You can play around with other command that you can see in "help".

+You can find the command API manual [here](https://www.neatorobotics.com/lab/linux/).

 <a name="installROS"></a>
 ### 5.Install ROS